Angels' Atlas Returns

 Crystal Pite and Aritsts of the Ballet in rehearsal.
 Photo by Karolina Kuras.

-Angels’ Atlas made its world premiere on February 29, 2020 to unanimous acclaim.
-Crystal Pite’s profoundly moving work will mark the National Ballet’s return to the stage in November 2021.
+Crystal Pite’s profoundly moving work, Angels’ Atlas, made its world premiere on February 29, 2020 to unanimous acclaim.

 The ensemble work feels prescient in light of recent global events.
 The intimate, communal experience it portrays, with nearly every dancer in the company coalescing against a spectral wall of light, is sympathetic to the yearning, suffering and solace of life in the pandemic, making the ballet’s return an emotional one.